How to Make Your APIs Ready for AI Agents

 2. Expand API accessibility

 Traditional APIs require programming knowledge to use.
-AI agents lower the barrier by translating natural language into API calls, allowing non-developers or low-code environments to interact with complex systems, which democratizes access to software capabilities.
+AI agents lower the barrier by translating natural language into API calls, allowing non-developers or low-code environments to interact with complex systems, which democratises access to software capabilities.

 3. Shape the next user interface paradigm